From: The Verge

 “People, on average, the data show, scowl less than 30 percent of the time when they’re angry,” says Barrett.
 “So scowls are not the expression of anger; they’re an expression of anger — one among many.
 That means that more than 70 percent of the time, people do not scowl when they’re angry.
 And on top of that, they scowl often when they’re notangry.”

-Read the whole story: The VergeMore of our Members in the Media >
+Read the whole story (subscription may be required): The VergeMore of our Members in the Media >